 - Keep moving and going.

-When we are at a cross roads in life and decisions need to be made, feelings of uncertainty and doubt can creep in.
+When we are at a crossroads in life and decisions need to be made, feelings of uncertainty and doubt can creep in.
 It is easy to be overwhelmed and do nothing.
 To keep on track, stick to the basics and your schedule.
 Keep doing what is working.
 Do not let a bump in the road affect the other areas of your life that are good.
 Stick with your daily routine, exercise, eat healthy and maintain a connection with those you love.
 Maintain boundaries and know how to say “no” when necessary.
 Look at your priorities and dismiss anything that is taking you off course.
 Focus on only the vital tasks that need to be done.

 Make a list of only 5 things to do a day.
 This small step can help keep things in perspective.
 It forces you to prioritize what is important and at the end of each day, you will have made progress and maintained some stability in your life.
 Just keep moving toward the direction you think you want to go.
 With forward movement come opportunities that you may not have seen coming and quite possibly, clarity for that big decision.
 Keep working towards what you think you need to do.
 Do not wait for the big picture or when you think you see things clearly.
 Small improvement is better than none at all.
 Nothing will get better sitting on the recliner feeling sorry for yourself.

 Little by little and staying on track with your values will help clarify the choice you must make.
-One strategy described in the best-selling book, Eat That Frog!, describes a scene in the Sahara desert in which travelers focus on make it to the next oil drum, in a long line of oil drums.
+One strategy described in the best-selling book, Eat That Frog!, describes a scene in the Sahara desert in which travelers focus on making it to the next oil drum, in a long line of oil drums.
 By setting small, achievable goals, the traveler can eventually make it across the vast, dry desert.
 Apply this concept and continue moving forward.

 - Study out options.